 Wounded service members receiving medical care at Naval Support Activity Bethesda—home of Walter Reed National Military Medical Center—are fighting to become whole again in the wake of debilitating injuries, like PTSD and Traumatic Brain Injury.

 A PLACE TO CONNECT.
 The Green Road promotes the communal nature of military life.
-Wounded service members will gain strength and resilience from gathering with one another and their loved ones in this peaceful setting.
+Wounded service members gain strength and resilience from gathering with one another and their loved ones in this peaceful setting.

 A PLACE TO DE-STRESS.
 According to evidence-based studies, exposure to nature reduces levels of perceived stress, anxiety and depression while boosting self-esteem and a sense of well-being.

 A PLACE TO HONOR THE FALLEN.
 Remembering lost comrades is an important part of healing for many warriors.
-The commemorative pavilion—an element of the project expressly requested by service members—will make this possible.
+The commemorative pavilion—an element of the project expressly requested by service members—makes this possible.

 Make a difference in the lives of service members by volunteering for a hands-on role in the Green Road Project.